This week Kristin Prescott reveals a secret that changed everything for her!

 Throughout the month I noticed I wasn’t alone in relying on social media to help me through the motivational dips.
 NaNoWriMo-driven online writing marathons and sprints, combined with encouraging comments from other participants keep pushing me forward.
 Then, as the end of the month approached, the online writing community became one giant cheer squad.
 Whether a person had completed 500, 5000 or 50,000 words, they were given a big pat on their virtual backs.
 Nick says social media helped bring people together who might otherwise never have met.

-One of the things that people discovered doing NaNoWriMo this year, is that there’s lots of people just like them, who all want to talk about writing with someone, who go through periods of low confidence in their writing, but who persist with writing through the doubt and worry.”
+One of the things that people discovered doing NaNoWriMo this year, is that there are lots of people just like them, who all want to talk about writing with someone, who go through periods of low confidence in their writing, but who persist with writing through the doubt and worry.”

 I’m thrilled to say I’m one of the “winners” having passed the 50,000-word target.
 The first draft of my children’s fantasy series is now more than half written, and I intend to have it finished early in the new year.